Plane to Busan: Singapore to Busan on Jeju Air

 How much did it cost?

 The cost differs depending on the time period you are travelling plus whether or not you manage to catch their deals!
+The best way to find the cheapest tickets is to use a comparison tool like Skyscanner.
 We initially wanted to purchase their flight tickets as soon as they announced the new route to get a good deal but had second thoughts and the tickets were all snapped up!
 We then put off plans to Busan until the night before the flight, we found these cheap tickets back up for grab!
 Although there were even cheaper tickets later on, we paid about $280 SGD per pax for a return trip.

 How was the booking process?